The Drawing Book Algorithm ๐๐

 Before we start looping, we'll create three variables:

-• forward_counter: an integer for counting the number of page turns from the beginning of the book.
+forward_counter: an integer for counting the number of page turns from the beginning of the book.backward_counter: an integer for counting the number of page turns from the end of the book.result: a List for storing theforward_counterandbackward_countercounters.

-2. So we'll loop through the sublists page_set while checking if the given page number p is contained in any given sublist.
+page_setwhile checking if the given page numberpis contained in any given sublist. - If

 All we need to do here is return the smaller of the two counters: forward_counter and backward_counter.